wenegiemepraise/Pokemon-OOP-Project/README.md

 # Pokemon-OOP-Project

- One of the projects i did for Codecademy
+One of the projects I did for Codecademy